-Return to the magical Island of Vvardenfell once more in this huge overhaul, Morrowind Rebirth.
-Find new enemies to fight, new exciting areas to explore, access new weapons and a brave new world to explore.
-Whatever you do, you'll be sure to find something new and interesting in nearly every corner of Vvardenfell.
+Return to the magical Island of Vvardenfell once more in this huge overhaul - Morrowind Rebirth.
+Find new enemies and creatures to fight, new exciting areas to explore, and gain access to a vast array of new weapons and armor.
+Whatever you decide to do, you're guaranteed to find something new and interesting in nearly every corner of the gameworld.

 Here you will find some additional information regarding Morrowind Rebirth and the answers to some frequently asked questions.
 Let me know if there's anything else that should be noted in this section.